sudoflux/dotfiles/README.md

 - 🔗 Create symbolic links from the repository files to your home directory
 - ⚙️ Set up VS Code and Cursor settings if they're installed
 - 🔐 Set proper permissions for SSH files
+- 🖥️ Install Nerd Fonts for terminal use
 </details>

 <details>